 CLAIM: Paul writes that we were formerly alienated from God (v.21), but now, we have been reconciled to God.
-However, he then adds the caveat “if indeed you continue in the faith” (v.23).
+However, Paul adds the caveat, “If indeed you continue in the faith” (v.23).
+For instance, N.T.
+Wright argues, “From the human point of view, Christians discover whether their faith is of the genuine sort only by patient perseverance, encouraged (cf. Rom.
+5:1-5) by the Christian hope.”
 Does this mean that Christians can lose their salvation, if they don’t continue in the faith?
+Or perhaps they never had genuine faith in the first place?

 RESPONSE: There are two major ways of understanding this passage: